zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/security.md

 ---
-title: Security
+docs: DOCS-597
-description: "NGINX Ingress Controller security recommendations."
+doctypes:
-weight: 1500
+- ''
-doctypes: [""]
+title: Security Recommendations
 toc: true
-docs: "DOCS-597"
+weight: 1500
 ---

-The security of the Ingress Controller is paramount to the success of our Users, however, the Ingress Controller is deployed by a User in their environment, and as such, the User takes responsibility for securing a deployment of the Ingress Controller.
+The security of NGINX Ingress Controller is paramount to the success of our Users, however, NGINX Ingress Controller is deployed by a User in their environment, and as such, the User takes responsibility for securing a deployment of NGINX Ingress Controller.
 We strongly recommend every User read and understand the following security concerns.

 ## Kubernetes